LacunaSoftware/docs/docs.en-us/articles/amplia/operation/create-intermediate-ca.md

 control only the parent CA but not the intermediate CA, that is, a third party is creating an intermediate CA under your own CA hosted on Amplia, for instance if you use Amplia to host a country's root CA.

-In both scenarios, the steps are similar to the [Distributed case](#distributed), with the difference that not all steps are your responsibility.
+In both scenarios, the steps are similar to the [distributed scenario](#distributed), with the difference that not all steps are your responsibility.

 If you are creating an intermediate CA under a third party's parent CA: